MossRoss/module-three-study-guide/01-npm-for-react.md

 ## Exporting a Function

 - What's the purpose of exporting a function?
+Ans.
+(To use the functionality of that function)
-- How come we don't include the parameters in our export?
+- How come we don't include the parameters in our export? answ.
+(So we don't call the function here) if customMessage() it means we are calling it)

 ```js
 const customMessage = (message, name) => {